Levdbas/support-hours/README.txt

 Contributors: levdbas
 Tags: time, hours, tracking, client, pre-paid
 Requires at least: 3.0.1
-Tested up to: 4.9
+Tested up to: 4.9.8
 Stable tag: 1.4.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

- The support-hours plugin can be used to give your customers insight on the status of their pre-paid support hours.
+Use Support hours to give yourself and your clients insights on the status of pre-paid work.

 == Description ==